18 Hours in Paris

 A short story about a long layover in the dramatic and directionally-challenging City of Light.

-18 hours may seem like a lot of time to kill, but this was Paris - there was much to see (and eat).
-I had crafted a thorough plan so we could see (and eat) it all.
-The way I saw it, we had four missions to accomplish in order to make the most of our journey.
+18 hours may seem like a lot of time to kill, but this was Paris - there was much to see (and eat)!
+I crafted a thorough plan so we could see (and eat) it all.
+We had four missions to accomplish in order to make the most of our journey.
 The first mission was a successful arrival and transfer into the city.

 Back in the lobby, it seemed a shame not to hang out for a bit and have one more drink.
 We grabbed seats at a picnic table and popped open a couple Tiger beers (as one does in Paris).
 Random memorabilia hung on the walls along with a guitar.
 Nicki, a musician at heart, plucked the guitar off the wall and started strumming.
 Our night was just getting started.

-The Uber was surprisingly easy to catch outside of the relatively easy to find airport exit.
-About 15 minutes later, we were standing just outside Palais de Chaillot with The Tower in our sights.
+The Uber was surprisingly easy to catch from the airport.
+About 15 minutes later, we were standing just outside Palais de Chaillot with the Eiffel Tower in our sights.
 As it turns out, one of the best times to view the Eiffel Tower is shortly after 9 AM, when the sun is still rising behind the tower.
 We pretty much had this stunning view all to ourselves for a little while.
 Suddenly we didn’t care that we were starving and caffeine-deprived.
 We were mesmerized.
 We couldn’t stop looking at it.
 We walked towards the Tower, stopping every few steps to take pictures from slightly different angles.
 Finally, all the rushing around, all the worrying about getting it all in melted away.
 It was simply beautiful.

 How to plan a long layover in Paris (the right way):